lihengl/blog-web/README.md

 The design philosophy is heavily inspired by studies on following materials:

-- [Rendering React Components on the Server](http://www.crmarsh.com/react-ssr/) by Charlie Marsh for understanding React's rendering mechanism
+- [Rendering React Components on the Server](http://www.crmarsh.com/react-ssr/) for deep understanding how React renders
-- [Live React: Hot Reloading with Time Travel](https://youtu.be/xsSnOQynTHs) by Dan Abramov for the brilliant *(state, action) -> state* concept
+- [Live React: Hot Reloading with Time Travel](https://youtu.be/xsSnOQynTHs) for the *(state, action) -> state* concept
-- [React Tipes and Best Practices](http://aeflash.com/2015-02/react-tips-and-best-practices.html) by AEFLASH for the idea of using a single state object
+- [React Tipes and Best Practices](http://aeflash.com/2015-02/react-tips-and-best-practices.html) for the idea of having single state object
-- [A Better Flux with DOM Events](http://arqex.com/1028/better-flux-dom-events) by arqex for fortifying my thought on using custom event
+- [A Better Flux with DOM Events](http://arqex.com/1028/better-flux-dom-events) for fortifying my thought on using custom event